Brazilian nationality law: Naturalized citizens

 The constitution makes a few distinctions between Brazilian citizens by birth and by naturalization.
 Only citizens by birth may become President or Vice President of Brazil, President of the Chamber of Deputies, President of the Senate, members of the Supreme Federal Court, diplomats, officers of the Armed Forces, Minister of Defence, or certain members of the Council of the Republic.
-Naturalized citizens, but not citizens by birth, may be extradited (only for a common crime committed before naturalization or for drug trafficking), and may lose Brazilian nationality if convicted of activity considered "harmful to the national interest".
-The constitution also restricts the ownership and management of media companies to citizens by birth or who have been naturalized for more than 10 years.
+Naturalized citizens, but not citizens by birth, may be extradited (only for a common crime committed before naturalization or for drug trafficking committed before or after naturalization), and may lose Brazilian nationality if convicted of fraud in their naturalization process or of an act "against the constitutional order and the democratic state".
+The constitution also restricts the ownership and management of journalism and broadcasting companies to citizens by birth or who have been naturalized for more than 10 years.
 Other than the cases mentioned in the constitution, no law may make distinctions between citizens by birth and by naturalization.

-Many naturalized citizens have been elected to municipal offices, including the mayor of a state capital.
+Many naturalized citizens have been elected to public offices, including aldermen, mayors, state and federal deputies, and a state governor.
+Some naturalized citizens have also been appointed to the Superior Court of Justice and various ministries.